Things People Would Absolutely Change About Their Families

 Family Values

-A second Redditor said, “I wish they weren’t hateful Catholic conservatives who actually gave a **** about other people.”
+A second reader said, “I wish they weren’t hateful Catholic conservatives who actually gave a **** about other people.”

-While a third Redditor added, “Their constant judgment of everyone for their “sins.”
+While a third reader added, “Their constant judgment of everyone for their “sins.”

 Togetherness